Smart Meter Installation Costs

 Eco-friendly

-One of the most popular reasons for wanting a smart meter is how efficiently they can reduce consumption and your carbon footprint!
-The dramatic shift to smart meters is a plan for Britain to house a cleaner and flexible energy system, adapting to greener methods of generating energy.
+One of the most popular reasons for wanting a smart meter is how efficiently it can reduce consumption and your carbon footprint!
+The dramatic shift to smart meters is a plan for Britain to house a cleaner and more flexible energy system, adapting to greener methods of generating energy.

 This can be seen through electric vehicles, solar power and wind power, tackling climate change one household at a time.